dbcls/website/_site/services/UmakaYummy_en.md

 # Umaka-Yummy Data
 ### What is Umaka-Yummy Data?

-Umaka-Yummy Data monitors SPARQL endpoints in the Life Scinece domain and publish the obtained data to facilitate knowledge sharing between database consumers and providers.
+Umaka-Yummy Data monitors SPARQL endpoints in the Life Scinece domain and publishes the obtained data to facilitate knowledge sharing between database consumers and providers.

 ### Feature of Umaka-Yummy Data